-- 1. The Trust proposal cover sheet, available here.
-You must specify in the project description the number of fellows you will support and size of their stipends.
+- The Trust proposal cover sheet, available here.
+Please specify in the project description the number of fellows you will support and the size of their stipends.
 Note: You will be asked to upload a single PDF file of your application (narrative, project budget, and items 2-4 below) to the cover sheet.
 Please have this ready in advance for submission. - 2.
-Annotated list of your Board of Directors. - 3.
+A list of your Board of Directors, including affiliations. - 3.
 Actual income and expenses for the most recently completed fiscal year. - 4.
-Operating budget for current year and projected budget(s) for the requested grant period.
+Operating budget for the current year and projected budget(s) for the requested grant period.

-Proposals must be submitted electronically by 11:59 p.m. on Wednesday, May 5, 2021.
+Proposals must be submitted electronically by 5:00 pm ET on Thursday, May 25, 2023.
 Late proposals will not be accepted.